xenify-io/litepaper/README.md

 ## 🚀 XNF Buybacks

-- 10% of the ETH collected from the daily auctions will be used to purchase XNF and given as veXNF rewards (with a 1-year lock) to individuals who recycled their ETH during a given cycle.
+- 10% of the ETH collected from the daily auctions will be used to purchase XNF and given as veXNF rewards (with a 1-year lock) to individuals who recycled their ETH during the current cycle.

 - 20% of the ETH collected from the daily auctions will be automatically used to acquire XNF, which will then be added to the protocol’s full-range XNF-WETH liquidity pool on Uniswap V3.